Queen's University Centre for Economic History

 Arcangelo Dimico

-Arcangelo Dimico (PhD, Nottingham) is Senior Lecturer in Economics at Queen's.
+Arcangelo Dimico (PhD, Nottingham) is Reader in Economics at Queen's.
 His main research interest is sources of divergences in income across countries and groups, with a particular focus on the effect that history has on institutions and economic growth.
-He is Director of the Health and Human Development Initiative at Queen's Business School.

 QUB Department: Economics